-A second striking and disturbing implication of Table 2 is the very high proportion-nearly five per cent-of health workers among those who died during the Ebola outbreak.
-Nearly all of these were native-born: five health workers from high-income countries contracted the disease, and only one died.
-The proportion of all Ebola deaths ranged from 3.9 per cent in Guinea to 5.6 per cent in Sierra Leone.
-Nor were the victims confined to the lowest-paid workers:
+A second striking and disturbing implication of Table 2 is the very high proportion-nearly five per cent (513/11,297)-of health workers among those who died during the Ebola outbreak.
+Not only that: the numbers imply that the deaths represented a significant share of medical personnel.
+In Guinea, for example, there were 977 medical doctors and 4,765 nurses in 2015.11 Nearly all the health workers who succumbed were native-born: five health workers from high-income countries contracted the disease, and only one died.
+Health workers' share of all Ebola deaths ranged from 3.9 per cent in Guinea (100/2,534) to 5.6 per cent (221/3,955) in Sierra Leone.
+Nor were the victims confined to the lowest-paid workers: in Sierra Leone they included several physicians.
+These are very high proportions, given that transmission requires physical contact (WHO 2015).
+Perhaps the cumbersome procedures involved in 'donning and doffing' the highly uncomfortable Ebola protective suits worn by over-stretched health workers led some to take short cuts?12 The vulnerability of health workers, even in rich economies, was also a feature of COVID-19.